20 Best Family Beach Vacations to Make the Most Amazing Memories

-Condado, San Juan, Puerto Rico
+El Escambrón Beach, San Juan, Puerto Rico

 Seven Mile Beach, Grand Cayman Island

-You come, of course, for the seven miles of tropical Caribbean beach.
-But you’ll want to stay on to feed, swim, and even pet friendly stingrays in the crystal-clear waters at Stingray City, or to visit Cayman Turtle Farm and swim with yearling green sea turtles and shoot down a 100-foot water slide, or to spot bioluminescence on boat rides through water that sparkles in electric hues of green and blue.
+What to do: While the beach is lovely, you’ll want to embark on a few excursions too.
+Feed, swim and even pet friendly stingrays in the crystal-clear waters at Stingray City.
+Or visit the Cayman Turtle Centre and swim with yearling green sea turtles and shoot down a 100-foot water slide.
+You can even spot bioluminescence on boat rides through water that sparkles in electric hues of green and blue.
 And since the beach faces the west, be sure to catch one of the magnificent sunsets.

 Coopers Beach, Long Island, New York